turanszkij/WickedEngine/README.md

 ### Graphics API:

 The default renderer is DirectX 11.
 There is also a DirectX12 renderer and Vulkan renderer.
-You can specify command line arguments to switch between render devices or other settings.
+You can specify command line arguments (without any prefix) to switch between render devices or other settings.
 Currently the list of options:
 <table>
   <tr>
     <th>Argument</th>